-Intensive French is currently offered at Bluenose Academy, Chester Area Middle School and Hebbville Academy.
+Intensive French is currently offered at Bluenose Academy and Chester Area Middle School.

 For students who wish to develop a greater degree of French language competency, some schools offer an Integrated French program from grades 7 to 12.
 The program involves an accelerated French Language Arts course that is available only to program participants, and one other course taught in French (often a social studies course).
 The French Language Arts course supports students’ language needs in the other course taught in French, while the curriculum of this second course parallels that of the equivalent course taught in the English program.

-Integrated French is available at Bluenose Academy, Chester Area Middle School, Hebbville Academy, Forest Heights Community School and Park View Education Centre.
+Integrated French is available at Bluenose Academy, Chester Area Middle School, Forest Heights Community School and Park View Education Centre.

 Regional French Immersion Programs